Dropzone Connector Installation

 Restarting the Private Network Connector Container

-It is always safe to delete and relaunch the connector, for example if it does not come back properly after a reboot or system failure
+It is always safe to delete and relaunch the connector, for example if it does not come back properly after a reboot or system failure.

 $ docker stop connector